Knight Rider: Team Knight Rider (1997–1998)

 Team Knight Rider is set ten years after the original series, with the Foundation for Law and Government (FLAG) using a team of five "highly skilled operatives" to do the job that Michael Knight used to do.
 They are Kyle Stewart (Brixton Karnes), Jenny Andrews (Christine Steel), Duke DePalma (Duane Davis), Erica West (Kathy Trageser), and Kevin "Trek" Sanders, (Nick Wechsler).
 In one of the episodes it is implied that Jenny Andrews is the daughter of Michael Knight.
 However, it is never confirmed.
 The series was created by writer/producers Rick Copp and David A. Goodman, and was distributed by Universal Domestic Television.
 It ran for a single season of 22 one-hour episodes before it was canceled due to poor ratings.

 Knight Rider (2008–2009)

-The new Knight Rider series followed Michael "Mike" Jordan, the estranged son of Michael Knight, as he takes up the mantle of the FLAG driver.
+The new Knight Rider series followed Michael "Mike" Traceur, the estranged son of Michael Knight, as he takes up the mantle of the FLAG driver.
 This time, he is driving the Knight Industries Three Thousand, also known as "KITT".
 The series stars Justin Bruening as Mike Traceur/Knight, and Deanna Russo as Sarah Graiman, Traceur's former girlfriend and love interest.
-Sarah is the daughter of Charles Graiman.
-Graiman, played by Bruce Davison, is the creator of a new generation of KITT, which is voiced by Val Kilmer.
+Sarah is the daughter of Charles Graiman, played by Bruce Davison, the creator of a new generation of KITT, which is voiced by Val Kilmer.
 On May 19, 2009, NBC announced that Knight Rider was canceled after one season because of poor ratings.

-Knight Rider (TBA)
+Knight Rider

 In 2016, it was announced that Machinima, YOMYOMF and NBCUniversal Brand Development are developing a Knight Rider reboot with Justin Lin producing and directing the series.

+There has been no info about this since.

+It has more than likely been cancelled.